Wreck-It-Yuanjie/Useless-facts/README.md

 ## About
 Welcome to Totally useless facts app!

-This app is a light, fun application that contains various useless (but interesting) facts.
-Take a look at our useless facts and upload your first fact!
+This is a light, fun application that contains various useless facts (WARNING: you might get addicted to reading them).
+Take a look at our useless facts and upload your first fact! :vulcan_salute::eyes:

 ## Tech-stack
-Frontend: React
+* Frontend: React
-Backend: Node
+* Backend: Node
-Database: Supabase
+* Database: Supabase

 ## Contributing
-Modify or replace app.js in the src folder to update the project page!
+Modify or replace `app.js` in the src folder to update the project page! :grinning::grinning: